AdventureData/radicl/docs/usage.rst

 * Hardness
 * Active NIR
 * Passive NIR
-* Depth
+* Depth from Barometer
-* Acceleration in the action of the pole.
+* Acceleration in 3 Axes.

 This script will auto-resize the data sets so they are the same size in the number of samples.
 This is achieved using linear interpolation.
 All datsets are